andreagrandi/andreagrandi-pelican/content/2017/6-keybase-pgp-encryption-made-easy.md

 What is the **difference** with GitHub private repositories?
 In GitHub a private repository is used to store information that only our account can access, but the files are accessible in plain text by GitHub employees.
-With encrypted Git repositories instead, the **information are encrypted before they leave our device** and they are stored ecnrypted.
+With encrypted Git repositories instead, the **information are encrypted before they leave our device** and they are stored encrypted.
 Nobody, without having our private key can read them, not even Keybase employees.

 #### Teams and Quota